braulioarredondo/multi-cluster-aws-rds-terraform/README.md

 # multi-cluster-aws-rds-terraform

-This project is an **AWS Cloudformation Deployment Demo** using EKS and the [multi-k8s](https://github.com/StephenGrider/multi-k8s) image by [Stephen Grider](https://www.linkedin.com/in/stephengrider/).
+This project is an **AWS Deployment Demo** using EKS, Terraform and the [multi-k8s](https://github.com/StephenGrider/multi-k8s) image by [Stephen Grider](https://www.linkedin.com/in/stephengrider/).
 The EKS application is a react application for a Fibionacci calculator.

 EKS cluster contains the following deployments and services: